Table of Contents

 In this article, we will describe and compare Prometheus and InfluxDB, so that readers can choose which one best suits their needs.

-MetricFire provides a free trial for Hosted Graphite for people who are looking to use a Hosted monitoring solution.
+MetricFire provides a free trial for Hosted Graphite (an easy-to-use Prometheus alternative)for people who are looking to use a Hosted monitoring solution.
 You can also schedule a demo and talk to us directly about your monitoring questions.

 What is Prometheus?